Would you apply for a job based just on the benefits package?

 How motivated are we by enhanced benefits packages?
 Do we accept a job because of them?
 Do employees stay with a company longer because the benefits are so entwined in our lives, we can’t live without them?
 Do companies even know what benefits are attractive to their workforce?
 Do they need to personalise or is it one size fits all?
 Has the McDonaldization of society taken us so far we can’t recognise the value of longer-term benefits?

 From a traditional job offer with a basic salary, pension and company bonus to such a huge spectrum of benefits.
-These are just some ‘modern’ benefits which our audience value:
+These are just some ‘modern’ benefits that our audience values:

 - Flexible Working